coolbeevip/ansible-playbook/mysql/README.md

 bash-5.0# ansible-playbook -C /ansible-playbook/mysql/main-mysql.yml
 ```

-**NOTICE:** This script takes a long time to execute for the first time (because about 1.3GB of installation media needs to be uploaded to all target servers).
+**TIPS:** This script takes a long time to execute for the first time (because about 1.3GB of installation media needs to be uploaded to all target servers).
 It takes about 7 minutes to execute in my local after ignoring the upload time

 Verify MySQL node status